DevDogs-UGA/Optimal-Schedule-Builder/algorithm-prototyping/src/main/resources/README.md

 ]
 ```

+- `scripts/generate_professors_outline.py`: Python script that generates a JSON file called `professors.json` containing all the professors in `courses.json` with `quality` set to `0` for easy data entry.

 - `professors.json`: JSON file containing sample professor data.
 Includes all professors listed in `courses.json` and their corresponding RateMyProfessor quality ratings.
 If the professor has no RateMyProfessor rating, their quality is null.
 ```json
 [